patricklafrance/wmfnext-shell/README.md

 There's 2 way to liste to events:

 1. Use the `useEventBusListener()` hook as we did in the previous example.
-It's convenient for components as the listener will be disposed automatically on re-renders.
+It's convenient for components as the listener will be disposed automatically when the components is disposed.

 2. Access the event bus directly from the `runtime` instance with `runtime.eventBus`.

+> **Note**
+>
+> To prevent the event listener from being removed through re-renders, it's important to provide a memoized function.

 👉 Next, add a new page to the remote module application to dispatch increment events.